 Both 80's babies, we partied to a 'LOVE RITUAL' playlist that we had compiled together, featuring songs from our youth... all in majestic surroundings.
 It still feels surreal when I think about, but, truthfully... if I could do it all again differently, I would.

 We shunned fancy cars in favour of black cabs... it was London after all...
-We skipped flowers... again, I'm not big into them, they're expensive and candles seemed much more suited to our gothic venue...
+We skipped flowers and used candles... seemed much more suited to our gothic venue...
 I didn't even have a 'wedding' ring...
 I just chose a ring that I really loved and would be happy to wear forever.

 Your wedding day is not a day for being unremarkable... think about that.